Hiba Nawab

 Hiba Nawab is an Indian actress who works in Hindi television.
-She made her acting debut as a child artist in Sssshhh...Phir Koi Hai in 2008.
+She made her acting debut as a child artist in Ssshhhh...
+Phir Koi Hai in 2008.
 Nawab had her lead debut with Crazy Stupid Ishq in 2013, where she played Anushka Atwal.
 Nawab is best known for her portrayal of Amaya Mathur Gupta in Tere Sheher Mein, Pari Sinha Singh Chauhan in Meri Saasu Maa, Sheena Bakul Vasavda in Bhaag Bakool Bhaag, Elaichi Bansal Khurana in Jijaji Chhat Per Hain, Connaught Place "CP" Sharma and Chandraprabha in Jijaji Chhat Parr Koii Hai, Sayuri Sharma Choudhary in Woh Toh Hai Albelaa and Jhanak Raina Bhanushali Bose in Jhanak.

 Career

+2008-09: Early child roles

-Born in Bareilly, Uttar Pradesh, Nawab made her acting debut as a child artist in Sssshhh...Phir Koi Hai with the role of Dolly.
+Born in Bareilly, Uttar Pradesh, Nawab made her acting debut as a child artist in Ssshhhh...
+Phir Koi Hai with the role of Dolly.
 Her next role was of Shweta Singh, Saloni's adoptive daughter in Saat Phere – Saloni Ka Safar.
 Her last appearance as a child was in Lo Ho Gayi Pooja Iss Ghar Ki.
 She then took a break from acting.

+2013-present: Breakthrough and adult leading roles

-In 2015, Nawab portrayed Amaya Mathur Gupta in Star Plus's Tere Sheher Mein.
+In 2013, Nawab made her first lead character appearance as Anushka Atwal, alongside Vishal Vashishtha in Channel V's Crazy Stupid Ishq an Indian television youth drama show.
+In 2015, Nawab portrayed Amaya Mathur Gupta in Star Plus's Tere Sheher Mein opposite Dhruv Bhandari.
 She also sang the reprised version of Dheere Dheere.
-In 2016, she played Pari Sinha Singh Chauhan in Zee TV's Meri Saasu Maa.
-In 2017, she played Sheena Bakul Vasavda in Colors TV's Bhaag Bakool Bhaag.
-From 2018 to 2020, she played Elaichi Bansal Khurana in Sony SAB's Jijaji Chhat Per Hain for which she won the Indian Telly Award for Best Actor In Comic Role Female Popular.
-In 2021, Nawab was seen playing the double role of Connaught Place "CP" Sharma and Chandraprabha in Sony SAB's Jijaji Chhat Parr Koii Hai.
+In 2016, she played Pari Sinha Singh Chauhan in Zee TV's Meri Saasu Maa opposite Pearl V Puri.
+In 2017, she played Sheena Bakul Vasavda in Colors TV's Bhaag Bakool Bhaag opposite Jay Soni.
+From 2018 to 2020, she played Elaichi Bansal Khurana alongside Nikhil Khurana in Sony SAB's Jijaji Chhat Per Hain for which she won the Indian Telly Award for Best Actor In Comic Role Female Popular.
+In 2021, Nawab was seen playing the double role of Connaught Place "CP" Sharma and Chandraprabha in Sony SAB's Jijaji Chhat Parr Koii Hai alongside Shubhashish Jha.

-From March 2022 to June 2023 Nawab played Sayuri Sharma Choudhary in Woh Toh Hai Albelaa on Star Bharat opposite Shaheer Sheikh.
+From March 2022 to June 2023, Nawab played Sayuri Sharma Choudhary in Star Bharat's Woh Toh Hai Albelaa opposite Shaheer Sheikh.

-From November 2023 to June 2025, Nawab played Jhanak Raina Bhanushali Bose in Jhanak on Star Plus opposite Krushal Ahuja.
+From November 2023 to June 2025, Nawab played Jhanak Raina Bhanushali Bose in Star Plus's Jhanak opposite Krushal Ahuja.

+Nawab will next appear in Sony SAB's Lo Chudail Chali Sasural opposite Adhik Mehta.